chiemitamasiro-tw/Technical-Writing-Portfolio-Learning-Practice/README.md

 # Technical Writing Portfolio: Learning & Practice

-This repository serves as a practical portfolio where I apply the principles of technical communication learned through the **Google Technical Writing** courses.
+This repository is a work in progress.
+It serves as a practical portfolio where I apply the principles of technical communication learned through the **Google Technical Writing** courses.
 As a professional with a background in **Communication and Languages**, my goal is to bridge the gap between complex engineering concepts and clear, user-friendly documentation.

 ## 🎯 Project Objective
 The main purpose of this project is to showcase my ability to transform dense technical information into scannable, accurate, and concise content.
 I am currently **seeking my first professional opportunity as a Technical Writer** where I can contribute my linguistic expertise and technical documentation skills.